playfairs/heresy/cogs/developer/patch/patch.md

 ## Improvements
-- Jishaku: Updated some Jishaku commands, mostly just adding aliases.
-- AFK: Updated some small things to the AFK messages when a user comes back, gets pinged, and when they edit/delete a message.
+- on_guild_join: Updated the embed the Bot sends to a User when they add the Bot to a server.
-- Status: Updated the status command(s) into being a command group, can only be ran by Developers.
+- abt: Removed the original `abt` commmand and added the alias to `botinfo`.